reedessick/lvalertHeartbeat/README.md

 The scope is to make this a callable service that can be plugged into Nagios.

-## prerequisites
+## dependencies

-this package depends on some standard libraries in addition to LVAlert.
+This package depends on some standard libraries in addition to LVAlert.